chef/chef-web-docs/chef_master/source/api_chef_server.rst

 -----------------------------------------------------
 .. tag role

 A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.
 Each role consists of zero (or more) attributes and a run-list.
 Each node can have zero (or more) roles assigned to it.
 When a role is run against a node, the configuration details of that node are compared against the attributes of the role, and then the contents of that role's run-list are applied to the node's configuration details.
-When a chef-client runs, it merges its own attributes and run-lists with those contained within each assigned role.
+When a Chef Infra Client runs, it merges its own attributes and run-lists with those contained within each assigned role.

 .. end_tag